 We suggest that you consult with a solicitor who can help you write it and sign it.
 When writing a will we would encourage you to pray about it and to put your family and the ones you love first.

 Q. What if I have already written my will?

 If you already have a will and you would like to include Friends International in it then an amendment is easy.
 All you need is a Codicil (an official will amendment form), which you can get from your solicitor.

-If you have already included a gift for Friends International in your will, or you plan to, it would be really helpful if you could let us know using the response slip, so that we can thank you formally
+If you have already included a gift for Friends International in your will, or you plan to, please let us know using the response slip below, so that we can thank you formally.